 The Circus, The Kid and the Idle Class are the easiest ones to conduct.

 As many as possible!
-Generally, orchestras need 2 or 3 days of rehearsals before the performance date.
+Generally, orchestras need 3 or 4 rehearsals before the performance date, plus the dress rehearsal.
 The musicians may rehearse on their own at home.
 This is why the scores are sent one month before the show.
-The full orchestra should rehearse 4 or 5 times before the show, with one dress rehearsal with the actual film.

 To help you rehearse, you will receive a timecoded DVD without music.
 Visual cues are noted on the scores of each film, and are more or less frequent depending on the film.